-In order to prevent condensation on the outside of the outdoor air supply duct and the air exhaust duct from the Flair appliance, these ducts have to be provided with an external vapor barrier as far as the appliance.
-If thermally insulated piping is used here, additional insulation is not necessary in climate zones 1-4.
+In order to prevent condensation on the outside of the outdoor air supply duct and the air exhaust duct from the Flair appliance, the ducts have to be provided with an external vapor barrier as far as the appliance.
+If thermally insulated piping is used here, additional insulation is in general not necessary in climate zones 1-4.

 For compliance with the maximum installation noise level of 30 dB(A), it will have to be assessed for every installation what measures will be required to limit the noise.
-In order to optimally dampen the noise of the fans from and to the dwelling through the duct, at least mufflers of no less than 1 m are required, but additional measures may be necessary.
+In order to optimally dampen the noise of the fans from and to the dwelling through the duct, add sound attenuating measures (muffles, manifolds) but additional measures may be necessary.